-The other defining characteristic of RS485 is enhanced noise immunity.
-RS485 does not use the electrical common as the reference for its electrical signal.
-Instead, RS485 uses a pair of wires and drives a signal by setting a voltage potential across the pair.
-By doing that, any environmental electrical noise affects both wires equally and the potential across the two wires isn’t changed.
+The other defining characteristic of RS-485 is enhanced noise immunity.
+RS-485 does not use the electrical common as the reference for its electrical signal.
+Instead, RS-485 uses a pair of wires and drives a signal by setting a voltage potential across the pair.
+By doing that, any environmental electrical noise affects both wires equally and the potential across the two wires doesn’t change.

-In the time since the Modbus Organization has remedied this problem.
+The Modbus Organization eventually remedied this problem.
 They not only established a test procedure, but they also contracted with the University of Michigan to implement it.
-You now have two options for certification of your Modbus Slave device or Modbus TCP Server device.
+There are now two options for certification of your Modbus server Modbus TCP server device.

-Many people think that because they have their Modbus controller behind a firewall they’re protected.
-Yes, your controller is not on the Internet, but that doesn’t mean you’re protected.
-All that does is move your vulnerability up one level.
-Now, any server you have on the other side of the firewall that’s authorized to access the controller through the firewall is the vulnerability.
+Many people think that just because they have their Modbus controller behind a firewall they’re protected.
+True, the controller is not on the Internet, but that doesn’t mean it’s protected.
+Moving behind the firewall merely moves your vulnerability up one level.
+Now, any server that’s on the other side of the firewall authorized to access that controller is vulnerable.

-The most basic difference between Modbus RTU and Modbus TCP (Also known as Modbus IP and Modbus TCP/IP) is that Modbus TCP runs on an Ethernet physical layer and Modbus RTU is a serial level protocol.
+The most basic difference between Modbus RTU and Modbus TCP (also known as Modbus IP or Modbus TCP/IP) is that Modbus TCP runs on an Ethernet physical layer and Modbus RTU is a serial level protocol.
 Modbus TCP also uses a 6-byte header to allow routing and removes the CRC.

-A Modbus RTU Master is a single Master bus.
-It sends a message to an RTU slave device and gets an answer.
-Modbus RTU is limited to a single master.
-Only one set of signals can be on the RS485 link at any one time.
-Either the single RTU Master is transmitting or one of the RTU Client devices is transmitting.
+A Modbus RTU client is a single client bus.
+It sends a message to an RTU server device and gets an answer.
+Modbus RTU is limited to a single client.
+Only one set of signals can be on the RS-485 link at any one time.
+Either the single RTU client is transmitting or one of the RTU client devices is transmitting.

 With the introduction of Modbus TCP, this limit was removed.
-With Modbus TCP, controllers can much more efficiently use the bandwidth on Ethernet to be the Master to hundreds of Modbus TCP devices.
-Where RS485 had an electrical limitation of 32 devices, Ethernet is unlimited.
+With Modbus TCP, controllers can much more efficiently use the bandwidth on Ethernet to be the client to hundreds of Modbus TCP devices.
+Where RS-485 had an electrical limitation of 32 devices, Ethernet is unlimited.
 Operating RAM is the only practical limitation.
-With Modbus TCP, there is the ability for a network designer to use multiple Clients/Masters if they so choose.
-Modbus TCP allows for multiple Clients.
+With Modbus TCP, a network designer can use multiple clients if they so choose.
+Modbus TCP allows for multiple clients.

 With Modbus TCP, you need to get network switches involved.
 With Modbus RTU (serial), you can just daisy chain all the devices together.
-Devices with old 8-bit processors and a tiny bit of memory can easily do Modbus serial but you’ll need a more expensive platform to do Ethernet.
+Devices with old 8-bit processors and a tiny bit of memory can easily implement Modbus serial but you’ll need a more expensive platform to implement Ethernet.

 There are two basic transmission modes found in serial Modbus connections, ASCII and RTU.
 These transmission modes determine the way in which the Modbus messages are coded.
 In ASCII format, the messages are readable, whereas in RTU the messages are in binary coding and cannot be read while monitoring.
-The trade-off is that the RTU messages are a smaller size, which allows for more data exchange in the same time span.
+The trade-off is that the RTU messages are smaller, allowing for more data exchange in the same time span.
 One should be aware that all nodes within one Modbus network must be of the same transmission mode, meaning Modbus ASCII cannot communicate with Modbus RTU and vice versa.